Probot639/Potato/README.md

 * The Wizard Council wishes you a good day

 ##### i love finding issues with my game while i'm writing the readme

+## TODOs
+* Going to change wieghts until it works
+* Going to add a function where you can always *try* to remove an orc using a potato, and the difficulty gets easier as you use more potatoes until it passes the `potato_v_orc` value at which it's an auto success, since getting locked in an unwinnable state is still too easy.